dsmgoooner/data-warehouse-project/README.md

 # data-warehouse-project
-Building a data warehouse with MySQL, including ETL processes, data modelling, and analytics.
+Building a data warehouse with SQL Server, including ETL processes, data modelling, and analytics.